-Registration of Your Thesis for Defense: Will be done online in conjunction with the graduate program coordinator in Sharepoint PhD Process.
+Registration of Your Thesis for Defense: Will be done online in conjunction with the graduate program administrator in Sharepoint PhD Process.

 Defense Committee: A defense committee should consist of two full-time faculty members from ChE and one full-time faculty member outside ChE.
 The outside member cannot be your co-advisor.
+The selection of an exam chair will also be necessary, Students should work with their advisor to select an exam chair from outside the department.
 See the graduate bulletin for full details.